OpenPegasus/OpenPegasusDocker/README.md

 ## Introduction

-This repository contains the Docker files and make files to create docker images for:
+This repository contains Docker files and make files to create docker images for:

 * OpenPegasus development/build image in which an OpenPegasus